jncraton/operating-systems-cpsc4420/lectures/14-thread-switching.md

 - TCB
 - Kernel data structure for storing thread parameters
-- Address of block may be used to identify threads (A and B in previous examples)
+- Address of block may be used to identify threads

 ## What about memory